-Today, when we discuss personalization, most people tend to think of it from a Netflix or Facebook perspective, where the content itself is not personalized, but instead an algorithm recommends content for you to view.
+Today, when we discuss personalization most people tend to think of it from a Netflix or Facebook perspective, where the content itself is not personalized, but instead an algorithm recommends content to view.

 Finally, what our audiences want is not just information, but tools that make it easier to act upon the information provided, either by themselves or in conjunction with their community, e.g. help users to:

 - Find out where their specific elected officials stand on an issue, and enable them to easily give feedback to their aligned politicians.